 As the farm and orchard continued to flourish, the entire family all helped out with picking and selling the produce.
 The farm started to grow with a new farm stand and a sales room.
 Farmers Markets became center stage and continue today with over five markets weekly from June through October.
 The youngest daughter, Linda Beaudoin worked daily on the farm alongside Paul Tonn, the oldest child, to help out Herbert with the never ending chores of the farm.
 Peter Tonn, the middle child and his wife Roxanne took over the orchard in Terryville and continue to run the day to day operations.

 Jordan Tonn and his wife Aubri have taken over the business and in the last few years, they have successfully turned the farm into the place it is today.
 On any given day you may see their daughter Sienna greeting all the customers.
 They worked tirelessly to bring the Marketplace to Burlington and continue to innovate the farm bringing new and exciting events at the farm including farm to table events, Fall Fest, Christmas at the farm including special visits from Santa, yoga on the farm and many other local events.
 They also developed and created a CSA that has grown over the last few years.
-Tonn's Marketplace was also just recognized as the "Best Farm Stand" By Hartford Magazine for 2020 and again in 2021.The best is yet to come!
+Tonn's Marketplace was also just recognized as the "Best Farm Stand" By Hartford Magazine for 2020, 2021, and 2022.The best is yet to come!

 Tonn's Marketplace is deeply saddened to announce the passing of Paul Tonn.
 If anyone ever came out to one of our markets, was a CSA member or just stopped by at the farm you would probably run into Paul.
 He was the driving force behind the farm and also kept the farm going through all the years when others were ready to give it up.
 He loved farming, working with his hands and getting dirty.
 He would just love how you could plant a small seed, take care of it and watch it grow and turn into something amazing.
 There was no one that cared more about the farm and sustainability of keeping it going for the family, customers and the town.